bracketclub/score-watcher/readme.md

 ## What is it doing?

 It is setting up an async.queue and creating a watcher/emitter with [`scores`](http://github.com/bracketclub/scores).
 Then every time the queue drains, it calls `onSave` with the latest master (and an optional callback to notify the watcher when it has been added).

-## Is it on npm?

-Yeah, now that there are publically scoped modules it's at `npm install @lukekarrys/score-watcher`.

 ### LICENSE